quran/quran.com-frontend-v2/README.md

 rake db:create
 ```

-9. To start the local server with rails, run:
+9. To start the local server with Rails, run:

 ```sh
 rails s